Now seeing patients at our new Deerwood Park location at 10475 Centurion Parkway N. in the CenterOne

 Heart failure is a major public health problem that strikes nearly 500,000 new patients

-each year and can result from hypertension, coronary artery disease,
+each year.
+Heart failure can result from hypertension, coronary artery disease,

 heart attack and diseases of the heart muscle.
-Chronic congestive heart failure is the leading
+Chronic congestive heart failure

 The Heart Failure Program at the UF Health

 Cardiovascular Center in Jacksonville is committed to providing patients

 with highly specialized care and the most advanced treatment options available.